5 Best Python Web Scraping Libraries in 2023

 Struggling to find the best Python web scraping library to use?
 You aren't alone.
-It can get pretty troublesome when you settle for a scraping library and it fails, probably because it's slow or keeps on getting detected by antibots.
+Settling for a scraping library can get pretty troublesome if it fails because it's slow or easily detected by anti-bots.

 A good Python library for web scraping should be fast, scalable and capable of crawling any type of web page.
-In this article, we'll be discussing the 5 best libraries for crawling in Python, their pros and cons, as well as providing a quick example to help you understand how they work.
+In this article, we'll discuss the seven best options, their pros and cons, as well as some quick examples to help you understand how they work.

-We did some background tests to check and verify which Python web scraping library is capable of scraping a web page without problems.
-The best ones are ZenRows, Selenium, Requests, Scrapy and urllib3.
-Here are some features worth mentioning:
+We did some background tests to check and verify which Python web scraping library is capable of scraping a web page without problems.ย

 Let's go into detail and discuss these libraries with some Python web scraping examples.
-We'll be extracting the product details on the Vue Storefront with each of them.
+We'll extract the product details on the Vue Storefront with each.

 1. ZenRows

-ZenRows API is a Python web scraping library capable of bypassing some of the biggest scraping problems, like anti-bots and CAPTCHAs.
-Some of its features include rotating & premium proxies, headless browser, geo-targeting, antibot and so on.
+ZenRows API is a Python web scraping library capable of solving the biggest scraping problem: getting blocked.
+Its features include rotating and premium proxies, a headless browser, geo-targeting, JavaScript rendering, and more.
+Using ZenRows saves you frustration, time and resources.

 - ZenRows is easy to use.

-- It can easily bypass CAPTCHAs and antibots.
+- It can efficiently bypass CAPTCHAs and anti-bots.

 - It can scrape JavaScript-rendered pages.